CSE-UNR/Using-NCR/master.md

 # Using the [Nevada Cyber Range](https://ncr.cse.unr.edu)

 ## Logging In
-Credentials should be given to you by your proffessor
+Credentials should be given to you by your Professor

 ## Setting Up 2FA
 The first time a user is authenticated, a prompt for setting up multi-factor authentication will be shown, scan this QR code with a compatible app, such as Google Authenticator, Aegis, or Duo